What Are Probiotics and Why Take Them?

 The body may experience a temporary period of acclimation with any new supplement (or even dietary change)—and probiotic bacteria are no different.
 The changes happening in the gut microbiome, along with the new bacteria being introduced, may lead to minor GI discomforts.
 While this discomfort typically subsides within a few days, if symptoms persist longer than two weeks, it never hurts to consult a trusted healthcare professional.*

 If you’re feeling physical sensations like the ones mentioned earlier (minor gas, bloating, stomach rumbling), not to worry.
-This is simply the body changing and acclimating to the introduction of ingredients—in the case of Synbiotic+, our prebiotics, probiotics, and postbiotic.*
+This is simply the body acclimating to the introduction of ingredients—in the case of Synbiotic+, our prebiotics, probiotics, and postbiotic.*